WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-webhook-in-wordpress-with-paymattic.md

 ## Enable Fluent Webhook Integration

-To learn how to enable Webhook integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Webhook** through the search bar, and you will get the **Webhook** integration module.